archeryue/LearnWebInTen/Day1/blog.md

  - Syntax: selector {color: xx; background-color: yy; border: zz;}
     - selector can be: elements, class, id and so on. select DOMs and set the sytle.
  - Box Model: Margin -> Boarder -> Padding -> Content.
  - Display: block & inline.
-Layout: flex.
+Layout: flex & grid.
  - Ok, there's a lot of head-scratching details here, let's just forget about it. we will learn UI framework anyway.

 ## Quick look at JS